Nour El Sherbini: Junior career

+Professional career

-2012: Entering the top 10
+Entering the world's top 10

-In four years on the WSA World Tour, Nour El Sherbini rose 208 places in the women's rankings to occupy the world No. 7 spot at the age of 16.
+In 2012 on the WSA World Tour, Nour El Sherbini rose 208 places in the women's rankings to occupy the world No. 7 spot at the age of 16.

 Her first professional competition came in the Heliopolis Open as a qualifier, and she made it to the first round.
 The following January she won the British Junior Under-19 Open at the age of 14, at which point she had already broken into the world's top 50.
 She returned to Heliopolis in 2010 to claim her first WSA title.
 The following year, still climbing the rankings and sitting at No. 36, she won the Alexandria International Open as 5th seed and finished the year by reaching round two of the World Open as a qualifier.

-In 2012 Sherbini made semi-final appearances in the Tournament of Champions in New York, as well as in the KL Open in Malaysia.
+In 2012 Sherbini made a semi-final appearances in the Tournament of Champions in New York, as well as in the KL Open in Malaysia.
 These results tipped Sherbini into the world top 20, and she reached the final of the WSA World Series Platinum Allam British Open event at the O2 Arena, where she lost to Nicol David.
 On 19 May 2012, Sherbini defeated Raneem El Weleily to become the youngest-ever British Open women's finalist.
-Also in 2012, she was part of the team that regained the world team title after winning a gold medal at the 2012 Women's World Team Squash Championships.

-In 2014, she was part of the Egyptian team that won the bronze medal at the 2014 Women's World Team Squash Championships.

-World champion and world No.1
+World No. 1 and world titles

+El Sherbini won her first world title at the 2015 Women's World Open Squash Championship in Kuala Lumpur, defeating English player Laura Massaro in the final.
+By April 2016 she reached a world ranking of No. 1, won her first British Open and won a second world title at the 2016 Women's World Open Squash Championship in El Gouna.

+Five consecutive world titles were secured in 2018–19, 2019–20, 2020–21, 2022 and 2023.
+In the May 2023 competition, she defeated the number 4 seed Joelle King in the semi final and defeating the number 1 seed Nouran Gohar in the final.
+It was her seventh World Championship (and fifth in a row) taking her to second in the all-time list of World championship wins behind Nicol David.
+She also won her fourth British Open title by securing victory at the 2023 Women's British Open Squash Championship.

+2025 record equalling feat

+El Sherbini was on the verge of being classed as the greatest women's player of all-time after winning an eighth world title at the 2025 Women's World Squash Championship in Chicago, defeating Hania El Hammamy in the final.
+The win equalled the all-time record set by Malaysian Nicol David from 2005 to 2014.